-Instead of using glitter paper or card you could use coloured paper cut from a magazine – keep an eye out for pages with pinks and reds.
+- Instead of using glitter paper or card you could use coloured paper cut from a magazine – keep an eye out for pages with pinks and reds.

-Younger kids can use bigger shaped mosaic pieces while older kids can work with smaller pieces.
+- Younger kids can use bigger shaped mosaic pieces while older kids can work with smaller pieces.

-More Heart Projects for Preschoolers:
+More Heart Craft Ideas for Preschoolers: